Univr-RTI/NeuralRTI/README.md

 python test.py --model_files [data-path]/model-files --light_dir [path to light directions]

 ******************************* example ***********************************************************

 python test.py --model_files exampledataset/model-files --light_dir exampledataset/test_lightdirs

 ***********  How to train NeuralRTI on other datasets?

 If you want to run this code on other dataset, please first arrange your dataset in the same manner of our example dataset.
-The required files are
+The required files are:
 - images (any format)
 - lights (named dirs.lp)
 please don't forget to arrange the light direction file.